kaylajanos/STT4870/Git/GitOne.md

 "C:\\PROGRA~2\\Git\\bin\\bash.exe"
 ```

-If the output does not specify the path to **bash** you have a problem.
+If the output does not specify the path to `bash`, the path to `bash` is not properly configured.

 ## Initial Setup